Towards Enhanced Image Inpainting: Mitigating Unwanted Object Insertion and Preserving Color Consistency: Methodology

-\textbf{Masking strategy for MAE}.
-However, the original MAE is trained to estimate random masks uniformly distributed in the image.
-It is infeasible to directly adopt pre-trained MAE for inpainting task, which usually contains large continuous holes in the masked region.
-Inspired by Cao~\etal~\cite{cao2022learning}, we fine-tune the MAE to inpainting masks.
-To adapt MAE for more practical inpainting scenarios, unlike Cao~\etal~\cite{cao2022learning} which only use continuous masks of range $[0.1, 0.5]$, we construct a systematic masking strategy.
-Specifically, we generate masks with 50\% object-shape mask, 20\% Co-Mod mask~\cite{zhao2021large}, 20\% LaMa~\cite{suvorov2022resolution} mask, 5\% rectangle mask and 5\% complement rectangle mask.
-We combine object-shape mask with Co-Mod style and LaMa style with the chance of 25\%, respectively.
+\paragraph{Train MAE} The original MAE is trained to estimate random masks uniformly distributed in the image, while inpainting task usually contains large continuous masks.
+Inspired by Cao \emph{et. al.}~\cite{cao2022learning}, we fine-tune the MAE to inpainting masks.
+To adapt MAE for more practical inpainting scenarios, we construct a systematic masking strategy.
+The mask basis contains: object-shape mask, irregular mask, and regular mask.
+We collect object-shape masks from COCO~\cite{lin2014microsoft} object segments.
+We use irregular masks from previous studies, including Co-Mod mask~\cite{zhao2021large} and LaMa~\cite{suvorov2022resolution} mask.
+The regular masks contains rectangle and complement rectangle mask.
+To ensure generalization and coverage, for each mask we generate from mask basis with the probability of 50\% object-shape, 40\% irregular, and 10\% regular.
+For object-shape mask basis, we combine it with irregular mask with the chance of 50\%.
 This construction of mask style estimates the masks occurs in inpainting tasks, especially for the object removal and user-specified irregular masks.
 We control the mask ratio in the range of $[0.1, 0.75]$ to follow the training scenario of MAE.
 For masks smaller than the ratio of 75\%, we enlarge the mask ratio to 75\% with randomly selected mask regions.

-In practice, we train the MAE on images of size $256^2$, which is efficient and produce stable guidance for stable diffusion to generate high-resolution images.
+This benefits ASUKA to tackle the large hole inpainting task.